Hayespace/Milestone1/README.md

 - Github - used to host and edit the website.

 # Testing

+## User Stories

+- Be able to navigate through the whole site smoothly.
+   - The layout and design is very simple and easy to navigate.
+The navbar is clearly placed and defined.
+In mobile it converts to a toggler which sits at the top of the screen for easy access.
+- Understand the purpose of the site upon loading it.
+    - The carousel clearly displays the works from the artist and presents them front and centre upon visiting the site.
+Below is a brief blurb about the artist and her works.
+- Be able to contact the artist for more information.
+   - Very clear and easy to navigate contact form with a link in the navbar.
+- View a gallery of works by the artist.
+  - Responsive gallery page with interactive modal which presents the selected inmage in full screen.
+A hover displays the name of the pieces.
+- Have information about the artist
+  - A brief two paragraph blurb sits in the landing page ditectly underneath the carousel of works.
+- Link to social media
+  -  Link to instagram in the footer.
 ## Validator Testing

 - HTML - 1 error found on works.html (Refer to Unfixed Bugs)